etscrivner/turkleton/README.rst

     from turkleton.assignment import hit
     reviewable_hits = hit.get_reviewable_by_batch_id('1234')

-Each HIT may then have multiple assignments associated with it.
-You can download the assignments, review them, and then dispose of the HIT as follows:
+Each HIT may have multiple assignments associated with it.
+This is the case if the __assignments_per_hit__ attribute in your task contains a number greater than 1.

+Now that you have the HITs you can download all the assignments, review them, and dispose of the HIT as follows:

 .. code-block:: python